 The length of time you have the obstruction affects your symptoms.
 Mild symptoms of hydronephrosis include urinating more frequently and an increase in the urge to urinate.
 Other potentially severe symptoms you may experience are:

 - pain when urinating

-When the flow of urine is interrupted, your chances of getting a urinary tract infection (UTI) increase.
-This is why UTIs are one of the most common symptoms of hydronephrosis.
+Interrupting the flow of urine increases your chances of getting a urinary tract infection (UTI).
+This is why UTIs are one of the most common complications of hydronephrosis.
 Some signs of a UTI include: